 I expect this area to undergo rapid development in the next few months.
 We are seeing a set of partial solutions at the moment coming from multiple angles.
 I’m sure there will be more comprehensive suites coming out.
 For example, in pre-release is Orchestry, which is aiming to centralise a template-based approach, with approval workflows, sophisticated naming controls (it will highlight when a proposed Team closely matches an existing one) and an end-user dashboard too.

 However, Microsoft is also moving ahead.
 It has a basic templating solution, though it needs programming to define.
-Given the low pricing of Teams, the challenge for vendors will be to make a viable margin whilst investing enough to stay ahead of the development pace of Microsoft themselves.
+Given Teams’ low price, the challenge for vendors is to make a viable margin whilst investing enough to stay ahead of the development pace of Microsoft themselves.

 This article was originally published by CMSWire.